 It talks of a "democratic revolution", but its promise of a "Constitutional Convention, led by a citizens' assembly" suggests an unelected and only advisory body, rather than a proper constitutional assembly.
+There is nothing about the UK's undemocratic electoral system.
 The monarchy is not mentioned, there is little about reshaping the police and armed forces, and there are only hints about reorganising the country on a federal basis.
 There is no vision for the constitutional future of Northern Ireland beyond defending the Good Friday Agreement.

 There is general praise for decentralisation but no specific commitment on re-empowering local government.
 The manifesto pledges to make elected mayors more accountable: scrapping them would be better, as would returning to committee- and not cabinet-run councils.

 The manifesto contains nothing like the proposal advocated and adopted by some radical Labour candidates for MPs to take a worker's wage.

 The emphasis is more on progressive, humanitarian diplomacy than supporting workers' and democratic movements in other countries.